JHU-PL-Lab/www-pl/ocaml/code/lecture.md

 fun {num; _} -> num;; (* equivalent shorthand - can pun on record name and variable *)
 ```

-<a name="v"></a>

-##  OCaml Lecture V

 #### End of Pure Functional programming in OCaml
 * On to side effects
 * But before heading there, remember to stay OUT of side effects unless *really* needed - that is the happy path in OCaml coding
-* The autograder may let you get away with side effects on assignment 1 but you will get a manual ding by the CAs.
+* The autograder may let you get away with side effects on assignment 1/2 but you will get a manual ding by the CAs.

 ### State
  *   Variables in OCaml are NEVER directly mutable themselves; only (indirectly) mutable if they hold a